 The impacts of the environment on health and healthcare should be part of the curriculum for all health professionals.
 The Sustainable Healthcare Education (SHE) network is a fast-growing group of clinicians, academics and students who have been developing teaching materials - you can find these via the Resources tab above.
-Join the SHE network to receive emails and post content - please register via the link on the right of this page.
+Join the SHE network to receive emails and post content - to sign up please use the 'register' link below.

 In the months before COP21 in Paris this December, Healthy Planet UK are working with student global health network Medsin to educate healthcare students on the intimate links between the high-carbon economy and human health, and the health benefits of a sustainable energy transition, and help them to take action to bring that transition about.
 We're looking for interested health workers and academics within universities to support the project.